Robert IV of Sablé: Third Crusade

 According to the Itinerarium Regis Ricardi, Robert was one of the chosen leaders of the Crusading Fleet of Richard I that departed from Dartmouth in the spring of 1190.
 The fleet scattered in the sea of Bisquay a result of a storm and arrived at different times to the Portuguese port of Lisbon.
-One of these groups was involved in helping the Portuguese monarch Sancho I repeal an Almohad attack against the city of Santarem, while another went on a rampage against the local Jews and Muslims in the Christian controlled city of Lisbon.
+One of these groups was involved in helping the Portuguese monarch Sancho I repel an Almohad attack against the city of Santarem, while another went on a rampage against the local Jews and Muslims in the Christian controlled city of Lisbon.
 Robert arrived as the Portuguese monarch captured the misbehaved crusaders and was forced to swear an oath to control his forces while in Portuguese territory.

 Despite only having a short tenure, Sablé's reign was filled with successful campaigning.
 Before his election as Grand Master, he led King Richard I's navy from England and Normandy to the Mediterranean, getting involved in the Reconquista in the passage.
 The combined might of Richard the Lionheart's strategy, seasoned troops, and the elite Templar knights scored many victories.
 During the Third Crusade, they laid siege to the city of Acre, which soon fell.
 Throughout August 1191, they also recaptured many fortresses and cities along the Levantine coast in the Eastern Mediterranean, which had been lost previously.

 The new coalition's biggest success was the Battle of Arsuf, on 7 September 1191.
 Saladin's Muslim forces appeared to have become far stronger than the Christians, and a decisive victory was desperately needed.
 Pooling all of the crusaders' strength, the Knights Hospitaller joined the ranks, plus many knights from Sablé's native Anjou, Maine, and Brittany.
 They met Saladin's troops on the dry plains and soon broke his ranks.
 Those who stayed to fight were killed, and the remaining Islamic troops were forced to retreat.